-I counsel on a number of topics; depression, stress, anxiety, work related pressures, as well as issues relating to bereavement, loss and abuse.
-I am experienced in counselling around trauma.
+I counsel on a number of topics; abuse, depression, stress, suicidal thinking, anxiety, work related pressures, as well as issues relating to bereavement, loss and more.

 My initial counselling training was on a postgraduate accredited course, which looked at a number of theoretical approaches, relational psychodynamic theory, CBT and humanistic approaches.